 Method of administration

 DARZALEX subcutaneous formulation is not intended for intravenous administration and should be given by subcutaneous injection only, using the doses specified.
+Use proper technique when withdrawing DARZALEX from the vial.
+To reduce the incidence of stopper coring, avoid the use of large diameter or blunt tip transfer needles or multiple stopper punctures.
 See section 6.6 for special precautions prior to administration.

 To avoid needle clogging, attach the hypodermic injection needle or subcutaneous infusion set to the syringe immediately prior to injection.